 The MPLS Division is committed to gender equality and advancing women’s careers in science, technology, engineering, and maths (STEM) within higher education and in industry.
 Each department within MPLS has devoted time, energy and resources to addressing gender equality and has sought to embed best practices in their policies, practices, and culture.

-Silver awards: Chemistry, Materials, Plant Sciences, and Physics
+Silver awards: Chemistry, Mathematical Institute, and Physics

 The Equality Challenge Unit’s Athena SWAN Charter was established in 2005 to ‘encourage and recognise commitment to advancing the careers of women in science, technology, engineering, maths and medicine (STEMM) employment in higher education and research’.